tu-delft-library/planning_for_rdm/book/stage_3.md

 - This guide from Stanford University describes best practices for file naming and includes case studies: <a href="https://guides.library.stanford.edu/data-best-practices/" target="_blank"> Data Best Practices. </a>

-- For more information about software naming conventions, visit the TU Delft <a href="https://tu-delft-dcc.github.io/docs/software/code_quality/code_style" target="_blank"> Digital Competency Center's guide. </a>

 ## *Guiding question: How will you do version control for code and software?*
 Version control of code and software refers to tracking changes and being able to return to previous versions.
 This way, you can see what you have done at each step, record the process of your work, and if the latest version goes wrong you can go back to previous steps.